takimailto/BerDiff/README.md

 ![](figs/berdiff.png)

 ## Data Preparation
-The LIDC-IDRI dataset can be downloaded from [data link](https://pantheon.corp.google.com/storage/browser/hpunet-data/lidc_crops)
+The LIDC-IDRI dataset can be downloaded from [data link](https://pantheon.corp.google.com/storage/browser/hpunet-data/lidc_crops).
+It is preprocessed and given by [Probabilistic UNet](https://github.com/SimonKohl/probabilistic_unet)

 ## Requirements
 ```